tevelee/AdventOfCode/Sources/2015/Tasks/AoC_2015_Day6_part1.md

 ## --- Day 6: Probably a Fire Hazard ---
-Because your neighbors keep defeating you in the holiday house decorating contest year after year, you've decided to deploy one million lights in a 1000x1000 grid.
+Because your neighbors keep defeating you in the holiday house decorating contest year after year, you've decided to deploy one million lights in a 1000x1000 grid<!--- Hey, be glad I'm not asking for the resistance between two points! -->.

 Furthermore, because you've been especially nice this year, Santa has mailed you instructions on how to display the ideal lighting configuration.